lassebomh/bomh.net/README.md

-# This is my website on www.bomh.net
+This is the code for my website www.bomh.net